dennisvang/django-minifilter/README.md

     date = models.DateField(default=timezone.now)
 ```

-Here's how we would create a generic list view with filters and pagination:
+Here's how we would create a generic list view with a search box filter, links that filter by year and month, and pagination:

 ```python
 from django.views import generic